victorjonsson/PHP-Rocker/README.md

 ```

 **3) Edit config.php**.
 There's a lot of things you can configure if you want to but the database parameters is
-the only ones you probably must edit.
+the only thing you probably must edit.

 **4) Run install.php** in your console which will setup the database tables and create an admin user.
 You will be